API

 Fields

-: Array of partial derivative functions (one for each parameter array element).
-Must have the same signature(x,λ)
+model: The model function.
+Must have the signature(x,λ), wherexis the independent variable, andλis the parameter (array).partials: Array of partial derivative functions (one for each parameter array element).
+Must have the same signature(x,λ)as the model function.

 Constructor